MVC

 Tagged:

-Pattern MVC
+Pattern

 A translation of Bill Sanders’ article on implementing the classic MVC meta-pattern in Smalltalk-80